matuzo/HTMHell/hell/adventcalendar/2025/1/index.md

 Usually these toast notifications are for real-time alerts of things like a successful save, or errors such as a failed form submit.
 They are sometimes time limited, or include a dismissal mechanism like a close button.
 Sometimes they include an additional action, such as to “Retry” for re-submitting a failed workflow.

-Since your app is hip to the times, you’ve recently decided to upgrade the toasts to use the popover API.
+Since your app is hip to the times, you’ve recently decided to upgrade the toasts to use the Popover API.
 This enables you to place the toast component anywhere in the app structure, and not have to hack around stacking context issues.
 After all, toasts absolutely must appear over everything else, so the top layer access afforded via popovers makes sense!

 You ship the enhancement, proud of your work.